HakshayReddyKana/Capstone/implementation_plan.md

 This document outlines the step-by-step engineering process to replicate the DetDSHAP pruning methodology on a YOLOv8 model.
 This revised plan addresses critical flaws in previous versions and commits to a more robust, non-simulated implementation.

+### **Guiding Principles**

+*   **Perfection and Verification:** After each phase, all outputs and results will be thoroughly reviewed and validated for correctness and perfection.
+Only after this rigorous check is complete will the work be committed.
+*   **Sequential Progress:** We will only proceed to the next phase after the current phase is 100% complete, validated, and committed.

 ### **Phase 1: Foundational Tooling (Hierarchical Graph Parsing)**

 *   **Objective:** To deeply understand the model's complex, non-sequential, and hierarchical architecture.